 A typical week in the Orthopaedic Physical Therapy Residency Program includes time in mentored practice, non-mentored practice, cadaveric and orthopaedic lab instruction, graduate course work, physician shadowing, and other didactic work including self-study.
 Residents will earn graduate credits that may be applied towards a graduate degree pending acceptance.

-Residents will be employed full time by OSU Sports Medicine and this position includes a benefits package.
-The residents will practice clinical work at one of several OSU Sports Medicine sites in the greater Columbus area.
+Residents will be employed full time by Ohio State Sports Medicine and this position includes a benefits package.
+The residents will practice clinical work at one of several Ohio State Sports Medicine sites in the greater Columbus area.
 This position also includes teaching responsibilities of entry-level orthopaedic and cadaveric laboratories in the School of Health and Rehabilitation Sciences, Division of Physical Therapy.
 Residents will gain the advanced skills and knowledge in a variety of structured learning experiences.

-For more information and application instructions, please visit the OSU Sports Medicine Orthopaedic Residency page.
+For more information and application instructions, please visit the Ohio State Sports Medicine Orthopaedic Residency page

 100% First time pass rate from prior resident graduates on Board Certification Specialist Exam in Orthpaedic Physical Therapy